Sacha Packer

 Supplements we use across different dogs:

 If you are training for the endurance trial - you never need to do 20kms in training, that’s a lot on the dogs joints and body in general.
-At most you’d be looking at doing 2 legs (8km + 6km) with a 15 minute break in between every now and then - other than that, building to 5-10km rides every 2nd day could be a reasonable goal to include as part of your fitness program but just remember the more you ask the dog to do, the more wear and tear there will be.
-Laws You'll find it's often illegal in many states to ride with a dog...(insert eye roll) - do you own due diligence here.
+At most you’d be looking at doing 2 legs (8km + 6km) with a 15 minute break in between every now and then - other than that, building to 5-10km rides 1-2 weeks in the 1-2 months before the test is reasonable goal to include as part of your fitness program but just remember the more you ask the dog to do, the more wear and tear there will be.

-Be safe, be kind to yourself and your dog and have fun, be an explorer.
+Be safe, be kind to yourself, your dog and have fun, be an explorer.